awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-usage-limits.md

 Usage limits are available with release version 1\.0\.14677 or later in the AWS Regions where Amazon Redshift Spectrum and Amazon Redshift Concurrency Scaling are available\.

 A Redshift Spectrum limit specifies the threshold of the total amount of data scanned in 1\-TB increments\.
 A concurrency scaling limit specifies the threshold of the total amount of time used by concurrency scaling in 1\-minute increments\.
+A cross\-Region datasharing limit specifies the threshold of the total amount of data scanned in 1\-TB increments\.

 A limit can be specified for a daily, weekly, or monthly period \(using UTC to determine the start and end of the period\)\.
 If you create a limit in the middle of a period, then the limit is measured from that point to the end of the period\.
 For example, if you create a monthly limit on March 15, then the first monthly period is measured from March 15 through March 31\.